Bike Accident Statistics

-There were 3,107 bicycle accidents of which 2,912 resulted in injuries;
+- There were 3,107 bicycle accidents of which 2,912 resulted in injuries;

-27 bicyclists were killed in accidents;
+- 27 bicyclists were killed in accidents;

-Over 40% of those killed were 65 years old or older;
+- Over 40% of those killed were 65 years old or older;

-Bicycle riders under the age of 15 accounted for 14.8% of bicycle deaths and 18.7% of bicycle injuries.
+- Bicycle riders under the age of 15 accounted for 14.8% of bicycle deaths and 18.7% of bicycle injuries.

 The average age of cyclist killed has been increasing over the past few decades with experts opining that the cause is the increased use of bicycles by older Americans and not a decreased use among children.
 While these adults are at an increased risk, unfortunately the traditional risk faced by children still exists with many kids being injured or killed on a bicycle every year.

-Bicyclists have the same right to ride in Illinois roads as drivers of cars and therefore drivers must be willing to share the roads with the bikers.
+It is important for every driver to realize that bicyclists have the same right to ride in Illinois roads as drivers of cars and therefore drivers must be willing to share the roads with the bikers.
 By paying attention, looking for bicyclists, and acknowledging the rights of bicyclists, accidents are much less likely and will be less likely to result in death or serious injury.

+When an accident with a bicyclist does occur, one of the most common injuries to the cyclist is a head or face injury.
+These are not only common but also very serious and often deadly.
+The best way to prevent a head injury while riding a bike is to always wear a properly fitting helmet whenever you ride.
+Studies repeatedly show that helmets reduce the chance of death in an accident, and in fact, 91 percent of riders who were killed in 2010 were not wearing helmets.
 Despite the benefits, only a small percentage of riders chose to wear helmets in Illinois.
 In most areas of the state, it is up to the rider to decide whether or not she wants to wear a helmet; unlike some other states, Illinois does not have a mandatory helmet law that covers all riders.
 Some cities and municipalities require helmet usage by some riders, mostly children under the age of 16, but the majority of cities have no such regulation, leaving it up to riders and parents to decide what is best.Contact the Experienced Bicycle Accident Attorneys at Abels & Annes